twistedstream/twistedstream-web-legacy/README.md

 # if the shell hasn't been initialized
 $(boot2docker shellinit)

-# build the image, run the container (with any JWT secret), and launch a browser
+# build the image, run the container (with configuration), and launch a browser
-sh run-docker-dev.sh my-jwt-secret
+sh run-docker-dev.sh my-jwt-secret 1000
 ```